getodk/docs/odkx-src/xlsx-converter-using.rst

 How to use :th:`async_assign`:
   1. Within *your_form* directory, include the `customPromptTypes.js <https://github.com/odk-x/app-designer/blob/master/app/config/tables/visit/forms/visit/customPromptTypes.js>`_ file.
 If *your_form* was named :file:`test`, your directory would be :file:`app/config/test/forms/test`.
   2. Create a folder named :file:`templates` in your :file:`app/config/your_form/forms/your_form` directory.
 Copy the `async_assign.handlebars <https://github.com/odk-x/app-designer/blob/master/app/config/tables/visit/forms/visit/templates/async_assign.handlebars>`_ file into this directory.
 In keeping with the example, this file would be :file:`app/config/test/forms/test/templates/async_assign.handlebars`.
+  3. Update :file:`customPromptTypes.js` to include the path to your :file:`async_assign.handlebars` template.
+In keeping with the example, line 13 of :file:`customPromptTypes.js` should read :code:`templatePath: '../config/test/forms/test/templates/async_assign.handlebars',`.
-  3. In your XLSX file, create a worksheet called **prompt_types**.
+  4. In your XLSX file, create a worksheet called **prompt_types**.
 Copy and paste the following into this worksheet:

   .. csv-table:: promptTypes Survey Worksheet